juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

     4. Correct structure of BDD and map scenarios to modules.
 Run scenarios and review the spock report readability.
     5. Implement module unit BDD scenarios (design the module facade API).
     6. Implement the module facade that fulfills all the module unit BDD specifications.
-    7. Implement the repositories unit/integration tests
+    7. Implement the repositories' unit/integration tests
     8. Implement BDD integration tests for key scenarios
     9. Verify coverage and test strength + improve/extend tests to cover mutations (CI Quality gate)